 - Create an online community that shares and reviews books they have read and enjoyed.

-- Be well knowledgeable about children’s’ books and what might interest your students so you can recommend books to your students.
+- Be well knowledgeable about children’s books and what might interest your students so you can personally recommend books to your students.

 - Be mindful that you are also challenging your proficient, “epicenter” readers and taking them to new heights in their reading.

-I’d love to hear from you about how you have your students share their reading and books they love, either by linking up or by posting in the comments below!
+I’d love to hear from you about how you have your students share their reading and books they love.
+Let me know in the comments.